LSSTDESC/star-challenge/cosmodc2-srd-sample/README.md

-### How to obtain the two-point measurements for the CosmoDC2 sample used in Prat, Zuntz, et al.
+### How to obtain the two-point measurements for the CosmoDC2 sample used in Prat, Zuntz, et al. with TXPipe

 The instructions below are for cori at nersc.

 1. Check the pipeline and config files (and edit them if you like):